Trial set in latest challenge to Ohio death penalty process | WHIZ News

 COLUMBUS, Ohio (AP) — Attorneys for death row inmates and lawyers for Ohio’s prisons agency are back in court this week in the latest challenge to the way the state puts condemned killers to death.

-The four-day trial beginning Tuesday in federal court in Columbus focuses on Ohio’s updated execution process and a new 3-drug method similar to one used several years ago.
+The four-day trial beginning Tuesday in federal court in Dayton focuses on Ohio’s updated execution process and a new 3-drug method similar to one used several years ago.

 Some of the testimony in the trial overseen by Magistrate Judge Michael Merz will come from members of the state execution team who will answer questions anonymously while sitting behind courtroom screens.

-Note: This story has been updated to correct that the trial is being held in Dayton.